Insurgency in Northeast India: Nagaland

-NSCN insurgency (1980-present)
+NSCN insurgency (1980–present)

 The National Socialist Council of Nagaland was formed in 1980 to establish a Greater Nagaland, encompassing parts of Manipur, Nagaland, and the north Cachar hills (Assam).
 The NSCN split in 1988 to form two groups, NSCN(IM) and NSCN(K).
 As of 2015, both groups have observed a ceasefire truce with the Indian government.

 The National Socialist Council of Nagaland—Khaplang is the second faction with the same aim of a Greater Nagaland and was formed in 1988.

-Tripura (1978-2019)
+Tripura (1978–2024)

 The insurgent groups in Tripura emerged at the end of the 1970s, as ethnic tensions between perceived Bangladeshi infiltration and the tribal native population who were outnumbered by the former, hailing from other parts of India and nearby Bangladesh, which resulted in their being reduced to minority status even threatening them economically, socially, culturally; this resulted in a clarion call for safeguarding tribal rights and cultures.
 Such being the extent of desperation, this naturally resulted in hatred and suspicion and their status is classified as active.

-The first militant outfit to form was Tripura National Volunteers (TNV), which was active until 1988.
+The first organised armed outfit to form was Tripura National Volunteers (TNV), which was active from 1978 to 1988.

-The National Liberation Front of Tripura was formed in March 1989.
-During the period 1992 to 2001, a total of 764 civilians and 184 members of the security forces were killed in NLFT attacks.
-In 2019, it signed the Tripura Peace Accord to end the insurgency.
+The National Liberation Front of Tripura was formed in March 1989 by Dhananjoy Reang.
+During the period 1992 to 2001, a total of 764 civilians and 184 members of the security forces were killed in NLFT attacks.It was the most powerful organisation in Tripura with estimated strength of 1500 to 2000 carders at its peak time .In 2019, it signed the Tripura Peace Accord to end the insurgency.